 Explore the Sierra Nevada.

 Whether you hike or hire a horse to ride, exploring the mountainous terrain of the Sierra Nevada is one of the truly great activities in Spain.
-You can even go skiing in the mountains in the winter months.

 Watch a traditional Flamenco dance in Seville.